mrspymode/car-android-app/README.md

-# car-android-app
+# brutforce
-apps for a car with Android system
+app for braking 4 digits password

-relice date December 15 2020.
+relice date december 28 2022

-it will content cuple android apps that will be compatyble to use in car.
+it will bruteforce a password containing 4 digits

+# How it works

+Hou need to change numbers to your desayer in this line.

+int arr[] = { 1, 2, 3, 9 };

+Now program will generate all posible cobinations.